The Brass Tacks of the Spaceship Paradox

 The image of the clock eventually returns to its natural colours after the rod has achieved cruising speed and light from that event has had time to traverse its length.
 But a red-shifted clock appears to run slow.
 It's an illusion of sorts, but the lost time persists and becomes the rod's new reality as the rest of the universe whizzes by.
 Each end perceives the other to have slipped into the past.
 Nobody went backwards in time of course.
 It's just that the clock at the other end ran slow for a while.

 The perceived time shift has consequences because light speed is not only finite.
 It is also invariant (i.e. the same for all inertial observers.)
 For all intents and purposes, the rod is actually longer from its own perspective so the electrostatic forces, which keep it together, have to compensate accordingly.
 A sufficiently delicate thread will therefore break, but it's not like it jumps frames and suddenly discovers that it has gotten longer.
 It breaks during the acceleration phase, as you would expect.
-The temporal gradient manifests as a fictitious gravitational field.
-I'll let the learned goofball at The Science Asylum explain: https://youtu.be/F5PfjsPdBzg.
+The temporal gradient manifests as a fictitious gravitational field, just as a real gravitational field manifests as a temporal gradient: https://youtu.be/F5PfjsPdBzg.

 A Relativistic Speedometer